tableau/tabcmd/contributing.md

 - do not unzip the linux app, github doesn't like it. upload as tabcmd.zip (Pay attention to what the file type is, github also sends it as a zip if you download with curl etc. TODO: automate workflow with a github action)

 1. To trigger publishing to pypi run the manual workflow on main with 'pypi'.
-(TODO: automate trigger)

 1. When the packages are available on pypi, you can run the 'Pypi smoke test action'.
 This action will also be run every 24 hours to validate doing pip install.
 (TODO: automate the after-release trigger)